hammadaf9408/consolog/README.md

 ## Frontend / Client
 The client itself using React Typescript.
 [Cn-log](https://cn-log.herokuapp.com/) has been deployed, but not all the function is work like comment for note (it's still under development).

 ~~Unlike the API, it's not deployed at all.
 I hope to be deploying it soon~~ ~~Since it's still under development, you can access the thing that I created on the branch *client/playground*~~

 I still have many todo list for the client.

+### If you have any suggestion, just tell me then.
+I'll appreciate it :D